pub struct Shape {

 pub fn accepts_json(&self, json: &Value) -> bool

-Returns true iff the given serde_json::Value
+Returns true iff the given serde_json::Value satisfies self.

 Sourcepub fn accepts_json_bytes(&self, json: &Value) -> bool